askft/go-behave/README.md

 Please see [examples/behave](https://github.com/AlexanderSkafte/go-behave/tree/master/examples/behave) for examples.

-Defining a behavior tree in GBL requires pre-registration of nodes to be used via a \*`gbl.Registry` handle in order for the parser to recognize them.
-The [behave](https://github.com/AlexanderSkafte/go-behave/blob/master/behave.go) provides a `CommonNodeRegistry` function that will return a registry with available common nodes registered.
-Please refer to [gbl/registry.go](https://github.com/AlexanderSkafte/go-behave/blob/master/gbl/registry.go) for full documentation of the registry.
+Defining a behavior tree in GBL requires pre-registration of nodes to be used via a `*gbl.Registry` handle in order for the parser to recognize them.
+The [behave](https://github.com/AlexanderSkafte/go-behave/blob/master/behave.go) package provides a `CommonNodeRegistry` function that will return a registry with available common nodes registered.

+**TODO**: Make a document outlining the GBL specification.

 #### Using Go to define a behavior tree